cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 {{dep-nonces}} describes the procedure that signers use to produce nonces during the first round of singing.
 The randomness produced in this procedure MUST be sampled uniformly at random.
-The resulting nonces produced via `nonce_generate` are indistinguishable from values sampled uniformly at random randomly.
+The resulting nonces produced via `nonce_generate` are indistinguishable from values sampled uniformly at random.
 This requirement is necessary to avoid replay attacks initiated by other signers, which allows for a complete key-recovery attack.
 The Coordinator MAY further hedge against nonce reuse attacks by tracking signer nonce commitments used for a given group key, at the cost of additional state.